toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Larger Clickable Area for Icons
 Makes the uncleared, cleared and reconciled icons easier to select.

-## Make Column Widths Adjustable
-Allows you to drag the columns to make them different sizes.

 ## Reconciled Text Colour
 Makes the text on reconciled transactions appear in a more obvious colour of your choosing.